amosproj/amos2024ss02-international-dataspace-station/README.md

-# Fabulous Project (AMOS SS 20xx)
+# International Dataspace Station (AMOS SS 2024)
-Something something something
+in collaboration with DATEV